human-detector/human-detector/server/cdk/README.md

 ## Setup

+### Prerequisites
+- A domain name with `api2` and `auth2` registered as subdomains.
+You can get a free domain name through services like [Duck DNS](https://www.duckdns.org/).
+  It doesn't have to be a nice domain name; these domains are just used by the backend and mobile app, and are never visible to users.
+- Grab the Expo access token from our Expo project
+- Grab the OAuth2 client secret from the `eyespy-login` Google Cloud project
+- Copy `config/index.example.ts` to `config/index.ts` and enter your configuration
+  details there

 The [Getting Started](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)
 guide in the AWS docs covers pretty much everything.
 There are a few things to keep in mind when deploying: